How to adjust your recruitment strategy for remote hiring7 min read

 “Let’s say a candidate has breezed through the basic tests, has an amazing portfolio, is an excellent cultural fit, and also passed the phone screen with flying colors.
 Time to get them in for a face-to-face interview, right?

 I’ve seen candidates nail all of the above, join the company, and utterly fail to get things done once they’re in the role.
-Judging work ethic and commitment is incredibly hard, even if you’re meeting with someone in person.
+Judging work ethic and commitment is incredibly hard, even if you’re meeting with someone in person, so one can imagine how hard this is in remote hiring.

 If you want to determine beyond a shadow of a doubt whether someone’s going to be a great hire, give them an audition project — even before having them speak to other employees on your team.
 I’m not talking about a generic, abstract problem.
 I’m talking about a real world, honest-to-God unit of work that you need done right now today on your actual product.
 It should be something you would give to a current employee, if they weren’t all so busy.”